mhulse/mhulse.github.io/_posts/2012-08-12-wigglegram.md

 {% nada fig1 %}

-Yes, that's right ...
-Wookie made his first appearance [here]({% post_url 2011-07-23-peeps-2011 %}).
+Yes, that’s right … Wookie made his first appearance [here]({% post_url 2011-07-23-peeps-2011 %}).

 Inspired by the master of stereographic drawings, [Dain Fagerholm](http://dainfagerholm.blogspot.co.uk/).

 {% nada fig2 %}

-Now that I (kinda) know how these types of stereographic drawings are built (it took me a solid 48 hours of trial and error) I can't wait to do more!
+Now that I (kinda) know how these types of stereographic drawings are built (it took me a solid 48 hours of trial and error) I can’t wait to do more!